101100/nmea-simple/README.md

 # NMEA 0183 sentence parser and encoder

 This library parses and encodes some NMEA 0183 sentences.
-These are typically used by GPS recievers to send information on position, heading, speed and acuracy.
+These are typically used by GPS receivers to send information on position, heading, speed and accuracy.
 The official standard can be found [here](http://www.nmea.org/content/nmea_standards/nmea_0183_v_410.asp) and is described in clear terms [here](http://catb.org/gpsd/NMEA.html).